-Mountain gorillas are the largest living primates and the world’s most endangered apes with an estimated population of just over 1,000 left in the wild of the whole world and none in zoos.
+Uganda Gorilla Trekking Tour – Mountain gorillas are the largest living primates and the world’s most endangered apes with an estimated population of just over 1,000 left in the wild of the whole world and none in zoos.
 The Mountain Gorilla (Gorilla gorilla beringei), was not yet known to the scientist until 1902.
-They are the next closest living relatives to human beings after the two chimpanzee species, sharing 97% DNA with us.
+They are the next closest living relatives to human beings after the two chimpanzee species, sharing 97% DNA.

-They are vigorously built, with long muscular arms, a massive chest with broad hands and feet.
-Mountain Gorillas are the hairiest and darkest race of gorillas; the long, thick black hair insulate them from the cold of living at high elevations.
+They are vigorously built, with long muscular arms, a massive chest with large hands and feet.
+Mountain Gorillas are the hairiest and darkest race of gorillas; the long, thick black hair insulates them from the cold of living at high elevations.

-Very are shy, social animals and very active during the day.
+Very shy, social animals and active during the day.
 They live in families of 7-28 members with one leading male (The Silver Back), accompanied by several females with their young.
+Uganda Gorilla Trekking Tour

-Beating the ground and the chest is mainly done by the silverback with intent to show power and to intimidate others.
+Pounding the earth and the chest is mainly done by the silverback with intent to show the power and to intimidate others.

-Very intelligent animals that can form simple gesture sentences and communicate with people.
+Brilliant animals that can form simple gesture sentences to communicate with people.